awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-win.md

 **To manually install the latest version of SSM Agent on EC2 instances for Windows Server**

-1. Log in to your instance by using Remote Desktop or Windows PowerShell\.
+1. Connect to your instance by using Remote Desktop or Windows PowerShell\.
+For more information, see [Connect to your instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html#ec2-connect-to-instance-windows) in the *Amazon EC2 User Guide for Windows Instances*\.

 1. Download the latest version of SSM Agent to your instance\.
 You can download using either PowerShell commands or a direct download link\.
 **Note**